ahban/gGMMSP-superpixels/README.md

 # Run

-You have to make sure you have a GPU that support CUDA and has a compute capability >= 3.0
+You have to make sure your PC meet the following requirments:
+- At least one GPU that supports CUDA
+- Compute Capabilities >= 3.0
+- The lastest GPU driver

 # Demo